-As of November 2016, the exchange rate is as follows:
+As of December 2017, the exchange rates are as follows:

-Final documents—including a final itinerary, contact list, and staff biographies—will be sent approximately one month prior to your departure.
+You will receive your pre-departure documents via email—attached will be a complete packing list, reading list, and gift certificates—approximately five months prior to departure.
+Final documents—including a final itinerary, contact list, and staff biographies—will be emailed approximately one month prior to your departure.

-PLEASE NOTE: Some appliances such as video cameras, require heavy-duty converters rather than the normal travel type.
+PLEASE NOTE: Some appliances, such as video camera battery packs, require heavy-duty converters rather than the normal travel type.
 Please check your equipment to be sure you bring what is necessary for your personal needs.

 IMPORTANT: Before booking your own flights to/from Maun, please contact our Air Department for the charter flight details to ensure that you have enough time to make your connections.

 Airlines change flight times frequently.
 We will send you any updates from the carrier for flights booked through Zegrahm Expeditions.
 Still, we recommend reconfirming the departure time of your flights with the airline directly within 24 hours of departure.
 This can be done easily online and will ensure you arrive at the airport with plenty of time to board your flight.